18 Jul What is Failure to Rescue?

 Automation is not the only solution for reducing FTR.
 Multiple strategies are needed.
 However, implantation of smart software can help your team and your outcomes.

 DECISIO is a Texas-based company with deep expertise in the healthcare industry and information technology.
-Our software experts work alongside clinicians and administrators to provide a framework for developing unique programs to address specific FTR situations and improve patient outcomes.
+Our software experts work alongside clinicians and administrators to provide a framework for developing unique programs to address specific FTR situations.